Fantom-Factory/heroku-buildpack-fantom/README.md

-## Installing specific versions of Java and Fantom
+## Customising the Buildpack

-By default this build pack installs `OpenJDK 1.6` and `Fantom 1.0.67`.
-Should you wish to install different versions then create a `heroku.props` file in the root of your project, next to your `build.fan`:
+The buildpack can be customised by placing a `heroku.props` file in the root of your project, next to your `build.fan`:

 ```
 #!bash